 After starting practice in Centre and North Wellington County I pursued a Master’s in Health Science from the Joint Centre for Bioethics at the University of Toronto.
 This was completed in 2007.

 I currently practice ob/gyn in the rural communities of Centre and North Wellington.
 My office is in Fergus and I operate and deliver at Groves Community Memorial Hospital.
 I sit on several hospital committees.
-One or two days a week I travel to Palmerston to operate and see patients.
+One or two days a week I travel to Palmerston and Mount Forest to operate and see patients.

 I am an Associate Clinical Professor in the Department of Obstetrics and Gynecology at McMaster University.
 In addition to supervising medical and midwifery students during ob/gyn rotations, I teach ethics and ob/gyn topics to the medical students and residents.

 Seeking to integrate my faith and the practice of medicine I have been involved since medical school with the Christian Medical and Dental Society of Canada.
 I have served in the past as president of that organization.